How to Remember Words in Any Language

 I don’t always use mnemonics.
 When a word is relatively familiar (a word like chèvre, for instance, may be pretty easy due to the cheese), I’ll skip the mnemonic entirely.
 And when I’m starting to reach an intermediate level, I find that I need them less and less.
 But even at intermediate and advanced levels, I’ll still run into words that just don’t want to stick in my brain, and mnemonics help me nail them down.

 If you’re just starting out with a language, you can save a lot of time by using example words to learn spelling and then re-using those same examples for your mnemonics.
-I’m including a small example Anki deck with pre-made models for all of these cards.
-Play around with it and see how you like it.
 Back in December, I tried out these mnemonics for Hungarian on a whim, and I’ve found them extremely helpful.
 Hopefully they’ll be helpful to you, too!

 Enjoy what you're reading?